 Audi A4 maintenance

 While the Audi A4 is considered a fairly reliable vehicle, you can extend its life and maintain performance with some simple, routine maintenance.
 Here’s what you can expect in terms of oil changes, service appointments, mileage, and more.

-- According to the 2017 Audi maintenance schedule, your vehicle should be brought in for minor maintenance every 20,000 miles after the initial 10,000.
-Standard maintenance should be done every 20,000 miles after the initial 20,000-mile service appointment.
+- According to the 2020 Audi maintenance schedule, your vehicle should be brought in for minor maintenance every 30,000 km after the initial 15,000.
+Standard maintenance should be done every 30,000 km or 2 years, whichever comes first.

 Is an extended warranty worth it for the Audi A4?

-The Audi A4 comes with a four-year, 50-000 mile warranty.
-However, there is also an option to extend your coverage through the Audi Certified Plus Limited warranty which is available after the new vehicle warranty expires.
-If purchased, the Audi Certified Plus Limited Warranty becomes effective and provides coverage for two years or up to 50,000 additional miles, up to a maximum of 100,000 in total.
+The Audi A4 comes with a 5-year, 100,000 km warranty.
+If purchased, the Audi Certified Plus CPO Tier One Limited Warranty becomes effective and provides coverage for an additional 1 years or up to 20,000 additional kilometres.

 The Audi A4 is a luxury sedan that has been around for decades.
 It’s popular for families, commuters, and anyone else who values comfort and attention to detail.
 Whether you’re looking to upgrade your current sedan or are just curious to see what Audi has to offer, the A4 is spacious and loaded with safety features, making it a great daily driver.
 However, since it’s a luxury vehicle, insurance premiums may be higher than an average compact sedan, so you should compare your options to find the actual rate you’ll pay to insure this vehicle.